Application of the CUDA programming model in the simulation of genetic sequences evolution

 - The authors retain the right to share, copy, distribute, perform, and publicly communicate the article published in Enfoque UTE (for example, post it in an institutional repository or publish it in a book), provided that acknowledgment of its initial publication in Enfoque UTE is given.

-- The authors retain the right to publish their work at a later date, to use the article or any part of it (for example, a compilation of their work, lecture notes, a thesis, or for a book), provided that they indicate the source of publication (authors of the work, journal, volume, issue, and date).
+- The authors retain the right to publish their work at a later date and to use the article or any part of it (for example, in a compilation, lecture notes, a thesis, or a book), provided that they indicate the original source of publication (authors, journal title, volume, issue, and publication date).